PaperPrototype/codetoy-csharp-playground/README.md

 ### As a library

 This is a sveltekit library project.
 See relevant docs for more info [Sveltekit Packaging Docs](https://svelte.dev/docs/kit/packaging).
-Once it reaches maturity and has successfully achieved it's goal of making a full C# playground in the browser it can be published as an open source library on npm.
+I'm hoping maybe I can turn this into an npm package at some point, or leave this as an open source project that people can use to test ideas in the browser with C# (AKA something like .NET Fiddle)

 ### Resources